 - Magicstay (worldwide): MagicStay offers furnished apartments in all corners of the world.

-3. Optimise your rental for mid-term bookings
+3. Optimize your rental for mid-term bookings

 Last but not least, think about the type of guest that you’re trying to attract and adapt your rentals’ amenities to their needs.